Practice Policies

 - Providing a convenient service with good parking, a clean environment and pleasant surroundings.

-- Providing good clinical and nursing care and timely (acute and repeat) dispensing medication.
+- Providing good clinical and nursing care and timely (acute and repeat) dispensing of medication.

-- Ensuring that patients are seen without unnecessary delay and emergencies are given priority.
+- Ensuring that patients are seen without unnecessary delay and that emergencies are given priority.

 - Treating all patients equally with dignity and respect.